alt3kx/wafparan01d3/README.md

 ```
 #### Test your FE and BE (mock)
 ```
-If you are using domain modify the following lines
+Must be specify a domain , edit the following lines

 Windows:
 C:\Windows\System32\drivers\etc\hosts
-192.168.56.106 test.domain <-- add this line
+192.168.56.106 test.domain <-- add this line and specify your IP address

 Linux:
 /etc/hosts
-192.168.1.23 test.domain <-- add this line
+192.168.1.23 test.domain <-- add this line and specify your IP address

 $ curl -i -k -s -XGET http://test.domain:8080/ HTTP/1.1 200 OK